AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/intro.md

 ## Editorial note
 This implementation guide is an early working specification that is available for comment and review.
 It may be used to solicit feedback and to provide insight as to the expected content in a forthcoming stable and approved version of the specification.

-This implementation guide may not considered to be complete enough or sufficiently reviewed to be safe for implementation and use in production systems.
+This implementation guide may not be considered to be complete enough or sufficiently reviewed to be safe for implementation and use in production systems.
 It may have known issues and still be in development.

 ## Intended audience